 Colouring the hair is fun!
 And we completely understand with all of this free time we have on our hands we can dye our hair whatever colour because… Who is going to see us if it looks bad?
 No one.
 Maybe Mr and Mrs Smith from next-door, but that’s okay.
 The next day you can just dye it back to normal (cues incorrect buzzer).

-You see #floragurls, before colour dying it is so crucial to ensure we have a healthy foundation of hair, to begin with.
+You see curlfriends, before colour dying your hair it is so crucial to ensure we have a healthy foundation of hair to begin with.
 As I am sure you are aware of when Aunt Maisie dyed her hair – the damage showed on her once was luscious locks.
 This is because the chemicals in hair dye can tarnish the hair fibres if you have not already got healthy hair and a moisture enriched regime.

 So, what are the differences between hair dyes?
 The first thing to note is that there are three main types: